 - Nothing Is Scarier: The concept of "the Void" as the gap which separates universes, according to the Doctor's explanation:There's all sorts of realities around using different dimensions.
 Billions of parallel universes all stacked up against each other.
 The Void is in between, containing absolutely nothing.
 Imagine that no light, no dark, no up, no down.
 No life.
 No time.
 Without end.
 My people called it the Void, the Eternals call it the Howling.
 But some people call it Hell.

 - Played for laughs when the Doctor realizes Jackie is still on-board.

-- Played straight when he realizes the Cybermen didn't make the Void Ship, and when Rose and Mickey find out who's inside.
+- Played straight when the Doctor realizes the Cybermen didn't make the Void ship, and when Rose and Mickey find out what's inside.